Product Modeling by Example of a Book Store

 - What data types should the products be?
 While it’s tempting to store everything, especially things like ISBNs as Strings, this can lead to bad data later.
 Similarly, we could store Authors and Publishers as a single String, but this could lead to issues where books with multiple authors being listed incorrectly.

 - Should we localize?
-One of the commercetools platform’s greatest strengths is its robust out-of-the-box support for localization of product data.
+One of the greatest strengths of commercetools Composable Commece is its robust out-of-the-box support for localization of product data.
 However, storing localization fields if you don’t need them can lead to large amounts of unneeded data.

 - Which fields should be required?
 It’s helpful to think of the final product detail page you’re trying to construct when deciding on required fields.
 At a minimum, how much information does that page need?